Ray27th/AI-Driven-Agricultural-Crop-Yield-Analysis-using-Drones/README.md

 # dragonfruit-detection-drone
-A Personal Project collaborating with a dragonfruit farm in Vietnam to estimate the yield of their harvests.
-Integrating my Artificial Intelligence skills, Aviation interest in drone systems and Vietnamese heritage as a Vietnamese-Singaporean
+A Passion Project in Vietnam, using a DJI Drone, integrated with a Yolo V11 Model custom-trained to identify dragonfruits to add them to a total tally count to help farmers estimate their crop yield